Connacht: Early modern era

 Connacht was mainly at peace between 1691 and 1798.
 In 1798 Connacht was a major backdrop to the Irish Rebellion of 1798 when French forces under General Jean Humbert of the French Republic landed in Killala, County Mayo to link up with the United Irishmen.
 Together, the French army and United Irishmen rebels defeated a force of Crown troops at the Races of Castlebar before proclaiming the Irish Republic, which later became better known as the "Republic of Connacht" as its area of effective control never extended beyond the province.
 The Republic, and the Rebellion itself, was effectively crushed at the Battle of Ballinamuck.

 A population explosion in the early 18th century was curbed by the Irish Famine, which led to many deaths and some emigration.
 Its memory has been overshadowed by the Great Famine (Ireland) one hundred years later.

 The Famine to World War I

 Connacht was the worst hit area in Ireland during the Great Famine, in particular, counties Mayo and Roscommon.
-In the Census of 1841, the population of Connacht stood at 1,418,859, the highest ever recorded.
+In the census of 1841, the population of Connacht stood at 1,418,859, the highest ever recorded.
 By 1851, the population had fallen to 1,010,031 and would continue to decline until the late 20th century.

 Politics

-Connacht–Ulster was one of Ireland's four regional constituencies for elections to the European Parliament until it was superseded in 2004 by the constituency of North-West.
+Connacht–Ulster was one of Ireland's four regional European Parliament constituencies until it was superseded in 2004 by the constituency of North-West.